This is an alternative to conventional medicine, you know the kind that really works.

 Fundamentally this is about free speech and the use of evidence.
 An informed and responsible science writer should be able to write about genuine concerns on an important public health issue (the correct treatment for children) without the threat and expense of High Court libel claims.
 Even if he was wrong, it would surely be enough for the BCA to simply show their supporting evidence.
 But they are suing him instead.
 In the words of Frank Frizelle: "Let's hear your evidence, not your legal muscle."

-- April 2008 - Simon Singh's "Comment is Free" piece in the Guardian (removed from Guardian site, but here hosted on a Russian server!) [local copy]
+- April 2008 - Simon Singh's "Comment is Free" piece in the Guardian has been removed from Guardian site, but here's a local copy]

 - August 2008 - The news of the claim